Central Plains Library System Book Sets

 Captain’s Dog: My Journey with the Lewis and Clark Tribe by Roland Smith — 15 copies (Grades 5-7)

 Born the runt of his litter and gambled away to a rusty old river man, the Newfoundland pup Seaman doesn’t imagine his life will be marked by any kind of glory.
 But when he meets Captain Meriwether Lewis, Seaman finds himself on a path that will make history.
 Lewis is setting off on his landmark search for the Northwest Passage, and he takes Seaman along.
 Sharing the curiosity and spirit of his new master, the intrepid dog proves himself a valuable companion at every turn.

-Chains by Laurie Halse Anderson – 20 copies
+Chains by Laurie Halse Anderson — 15 copies (Grades 5-9)

 As the Revolutionary War begins, thirteen-year-old Isabel wages her own fight…for freedom.
 Promised freedom upon the death of their owner, she and her sister, Ruth, in a cruel twist of fate become the property of a malicious New York City couple, the Locktons, who have no sympathy for the American Revolution and even less for Ruth and Isabel.
 When Isabel meets Curzon, a slave with ties to the Patriots, he encourages her to spy on her owners, who know details of British plans for invasion.
 She is reluctant at first, but when the unthinkable happens to Ruth, Isabel realizes her loyalty is available to the bidder who can provide her with freedom.